This should install any required dependencies assuming JAX has already been installed

 This notebook provides to tutorial on how to use NumPyro to perform spectroscopic transit light curve fitting.
 We will first go through how to generate transit light curves in jax, then we will create synthetic noise which will be correlated in both wavelength and time.
 Finally we will use NumPyro to fit the noise contaminated light curves and recover the input transmission spectrum.
 You can run this notebook yourself on Google Colab by clicking the rocket icon in the top right corner.

 NumPyro has the advantage of being written in jax which makes implementing some things with luas like parallelisation simpler compared to PyMC.
 However, arguably it is less user-friendly than PyMC and has less flexibility at times.
-For example, unlike PyMC blocked Gibbs sampling is difficult to implement, in addition there are less options for using non-gradient based MCMC methods such as slice sampling.
+For example, unlike PyMC blocked Gibbs sampling is difficult to implement in NumPyro (at least at the time of writing this).

 If you have a GPU available (including a GPU on Google Colab) then jax should detect this and run on it automatically.
 Running jax.devices() tells us what jax has found to run on.
 If there is a GPU available but it is not detected this could indicate jax has not been correctly installed for GPU.
 Also note if running on Google Colab that the T4 GPUs have poor performance at double precision floating point and may not show significant speed-ups, while more modern hardware such as NVIDIA Tesla V100s or better tend to show significant performance improvements